 Causes of Buffering

 There are two causes that result in the video feed buffering.
 Insufficient upload speed on the camera's network and insufficient download speed on the viewer's network.
-This causes the video files to be downloaded slower:
+This causes the video files to downloaded slower.

 Notice that it took the browser longer than a second to download these files.

 Identifying where the problem is

 In order to figure out where the problem is, you will need to conduct a speed test on the camera's LAN and the affected device's LAN.
 You can do that by connecting a computer to the same LAN as the camera or the affected device and running a speed test on your preferred internet speed test website.

 Fortunately, Google has a built-in speed test through their search engine: